Working with Us

 The Role

-As the Assistant Director of Partnerships, Policy and Engagement, you will lead our strategic approaches to external communication, stakeholder engagement, customer relationship management and policy insight.
+As the Assistant Director of Strategic Communications, Engagement and Policy, you will lead our strategic approaches to external communication, stakeholder engagement, customer relationship management and policy insight.

 You will work with the Executive Team and leadership group to deliver our strategic vision, shape organisational messaging, and develop trusted, collaborative relationships with key stakeholders.